rwb/m26/README.md

 * But the confidence limits on the lower bound estimate include zero.
 * And the evidence is, therefore, not strong enough to reject Ho that median(Δ) is equal to zero.
 * Remember that insufficient evidence to reject Ho is not evidence that Ho is correct!

 ---
+#### Crime Data Explorer Analysis

+* The second version of the analysis relies on data from the Crime Data Explorer.
+* These data reflect additional information that police departments provide after the FBI publishes the UCR report.
+* Although some of the numbers can be updated, the most important difference is that we now have only 4 missing police departments instead of the 8 that were previously missing.

+---
 #### Conclusions